Seretti Basketball Camps

 Seretti has also worked a variety of basketball camps including Villanova University, Wake Forest University, the University of Pittsburgh and the Bob Hurley Basketball Camp.
 Seretti has played and worked under successful coaches Jerry Conboy, Ron Galbreath, Phil Ness and Karel Jelinek.

-Seretti and wife Jessica live in Carlisle with their three children, twins Luciana and Eisley, and daughter Cecelia, born in 2014.
+Seretti and wife Jessica live in Carlisle with their three children, twins Luciana and Eisley born in 2009, and daughter Cecelia, born in 2014.